jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 stopped by OverWatch or
 the Falcon platform.
 Moreover, the term
-intrusion is used to
+“intrusion” is used to
 describe any malicious
 interactive activity that
 OverWatch uncovers in
 a victim environment.
 Intrusion is not synonymous
-with a breach and should
+with a “breach” and should
 not be understood to mean
 that the threat actor was able to achieve their objectives.
 3
-The term targeted intrusion in this report refers to state\-nexus or other advanced persistent threat actors.
+The term “targeted intrusion” in this report refers to state\-nexus or other advanced persistent threat actors.
 Nowhere to Hide: 2022 Falcon OverWatch Threat Hunting Report